UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

     return token_indices, tokens_mask
 ```

-In aftermath, an additional function `get_all_aspect_masks()` extract aspect masks from the complete dataset.
+In the aftermath, an additional function `get_all_aspect_masks()` extracts aspect masks from the complete dataset.
 Please refer to the [full code for this function](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/src/sparta/absa/aspects.py#L55-L106).

 ```python
 _, aspect_masks = get_all_aspect_masks(